StanEffy/wolt-21/README.md

 ### How to test?

-You canfound tests in coverage folder.
+You can find tests in coverage folder.
 If you want to run them just type

 **npm run test**